Triple-I: Ideas, Information, & Inquiry

 ---|

-TTH, 2:00 PM – 3:15 PM | Instructors: Yaakov Ariel, Peter Gordon, Afroz Taj | Data Literacy Lab: IDST 129L-401 |
+TTH, 3:30 PM – 4:45 PM | Instructors: Yaakov Ariel, Peter Gordon, Afroz Taj | Data Literacy Lab: IDST 129L-401 |

 Many of our social problems appear to stem from feelings of animosity people have towards others: racism, misogyny, antisemitism, Islamophobia, homophobia, white supremacy, etc. At the same time, many of our most profound cultural endeavors are aimed at overcoming the fears, suspicions, and misunderstandings that underpin that animosity.
 In this class, we examine the cognitive and psychological bases for animosity towards others, and how our political and social structures have fostered such feelings.
 We then examine cultural efforts to overcome them through performance, literature, visual representations (including film, photography, and other visual arts), and faith.
 The questions we will address include: How have performers, directors, writers, artists, and faith leaders addressed problems of hate and misrepresentation in their work?
 How do writers and other artists approach painful moments in history?
 How can our practices of reading, viewing, or listening counter hate?
 What role do faith communities play in generating and countering hate?
 Yaakov ArielMuch of Yaakov Ariel’s research has focused on Protestantism, especially Evangelical Christianity, and its attitudes towards the Jewish people and the Holy Land; on Christian-Jewish relations in the late modern era; and on the Jewish reaction to modernity and postmodernity.
 He has published numerous articles and three books on these subjects.
 One of these books, Evangelizing the Chosen People, was awarded the Albert C. Outler prize by the American Society of Church History.
 His latest book, An Unusual Relationship: Evangelical Christians and Jews, was published in 2013 by New York University Press.
 His current project looks at the religious aspects in the life and career of poet Allen Ginsberg who was, in significant ways, a pioneer and prophet to many of his generation.
 Peter GordonPeter Gordon’s field is the psychology of language and his interests in that field are very broad.
 Right now his basic research focuses on several topics related to word recognition and to higher levels of language comprehension.
 These include: the nature of the memory processes involved in understanding complex sentences, the interaction between lexical and higher-levels of language processing, and the coordination of language processing with more general mechanisms of memory, perception, attention, and motor control.
 Research on these topics in his laboratory uses two primary methods, eye-tracking during reading and measurement of event-related potentials (ERPs).
 Afroz TajAfroz Taj’s research and teaching center around South Asian media, with emphasis on the film industry and television.
 His book, The Court of Indra and the Rebirth of North Indian Drama, explores the origins of the Urdu-Hindi musical theater in mid-nineteenth century Lucknow.
 His current book project focuses on the dynamics of the transition from the Parsi theater to early sound films in the 1920s and 1930s.
 He is also interested in the aesthetics of cinema, filmmaking techniques and technologies, and the history of Bollywood.
-While researching the history of Indian cinema he began to collect past issues of Shama magazine; in his next project, he will trace the impact of Shama on South Asian popular culture, including its visual and verbal constructions of gender identity in twentieth-century India and Pakistan.
-Dr. Taj is also a creative writer: he has written, published, and recited his ghazals, geet, dohe, and short stories in Urdu and Hindi.
-Over the past ten years, he have undertaken to film interviews with important literary figures of South Asia, and he has made a number of short films in conjunction with the Door Into Hindi and Darvazah language-learning websites.
-His interest in media has enabled him to pioneer the use of new technologies and multimedia resources in language teaching. |
+While researching the history of Indian cinema he began to collect past issues of Shama magazine; in his next project, he will trace the impact of Shama on South Asian popular culture, including its visual and verbal constructions of gender identity in twentieth-century India and Pakistan. |

 IDST 130-001: The Future of Food |